 Mandarin Oriental Breaks Ground on $1B Miami Hotel — Residents Fear Rising Costs — Business Economy

-business-economy · Mandarin Oriental Breaks Ground on $1B Miami Hotel — Residents Fear Rising Costs
+Business & Economy · Mandarin Oriental Breaks Ground on $1B Miami Hotel — Residents Fear Rising Costs

 City officials have acknowledged the concerns but argue that the project will bring significant economic benefits.
 “This development will create hundreds of jobs and attract global tourism,” said Miami Mayor Francis Suarez.
 “We’re committed to balancing growth with affordability.”
 However, critics point to the lack of affordable housing initiatives as a key issue.
 The city has only approved 500 new affordable units since 2020, far below the estimated need of 10,000.